Skip to main content

 Grace Dillon:

 Grace Dillon is a professor in the Indigenous Nations Studies Program in the School of Gender, Race, and Nations at Portland State University.
-Dillon coined the term indigenous futurisms as editor of the first anthology of indigenous science fiction, Walking the Clouds: An Anthology of Indigenous Science Fiction (2012).
+Dillon coined the term Indigenous futurisms as editor of the first anthology of Indigenous science fiction, Walking the Clouds: An Anthology of Indigenous Science Fiction (2012).
 Grace Dillon will present a conference-length essay and participate in a roundtable discussion between scholars of science fiction and fantasy.

 Cait Coker:

 Cait Coker is an Associate Professor at University of Illinois at Urbana-Champaign and Curator of the Rare Book and Manuscript Library.
-She is an editor of the science fiction journal Extrapolation and studies fan fiction.
+She is an editor of the science fiction journal Foundation and studies fan fiction.
 Cait Coker will present a conference-length essay and participate in a roundtable discussion.

 Lisa Yaszek: